Richard Sieburth

 Richard Sieburth (born 1949) is Professor Emeritus of French Literature, Thought and Culture and Comparative Literature at New York University (NYU).
 A translator and editor, Sieburth retired in 2019 after 35 years of teaching at NYU and 10 years at Harvard.

 Sieburth is an authority on French renaissance poetry, European romanticism and literary modernism in general, particularly on the life and work of Ezra Pound.
 In addition to his numerous editions of the works of Pound for New Directions and the Library of America, he has published translations of Nostradamus, Maurice Scève, Louise Labé, Friedrich Hölderlin, Georg Büchner, Walter Benjamin, Gershom Scholem, Charles Baudelaire, Stéphane Mallarmé, Henri Michaux, Antonin Artaud, Michel Leiris, Eugène Guillevic, and Jacques Darras.
 He has also published translations into French of American poets such as Michael Palmer.

 Early life and education

 Sieburth obtained a BA from the University of Chicago in 1970 and a PhD from Harvard University in 1976.

-Work

-Sieburth is recognized as a leading translator from both German and French, including the following: